ecetter/plzexplain/storage.md

 # File Storage

-Both Roar Collab and Roar offer several file storage options for users, each with their own quotas and data retention policies.
+Roar Collab (RC) offers several file storage options for users, each with their own quotas and data retention policies.
 The multiple options are available for users to optimize their workflows.

 ## Storage Information